danielkamara/webDevBootcamp/Lessons/MoreExpress/EJSDemo/readme.md

 * Show examples of control flow in EJS templates
 * Write if statements in an EJS file
 * Write loops in a EJS file

+# Styles And Partials

+* Show how to properly include public assets
+* Properly configure our app to use EJS
+* Use partials to dry up my code!